-- What you can do to stop your toddler licking everything.
+- What you can do to stop your toddler from licking everything.

 5 Reasons Why Toddler Is Licking Everything

-You might your toddler licking everything because they enjoy the sensory experience.
+Your toddler might be licking everything because they enjoy the sensory experience.

 You know what it is like being a toddler (if you can remember that far back!)
 Everything is new.
 Somewhere, they got the strange idea that they can learn more about their environment by licking things!

 Licking things may be giving your toddler some comfort.

 If your toddler licks everything, it might bebecause it reminds toddlers of the time when they were comforted during breastfeeding.